new selfie (3).jpg

 Hidden histories provide a fascination for me and living on the edge of the beautiful Derwent Valley, Derbyshire has inspired me to produce heritage-based, site-specific public participation art projects.
 They include a script writing and production commission during COVID lockdown, by Beam and Derwent Valley Mills World Heritage Sites (UNESCO), as part of the Great Places Scheme, to explore the heritage of Willerlsey Castle.
 As someone who saw themselves as a visual person, this was an exciting if daunting opportunity and has left me wanting to write more.
 I chose to look at its role in WWII, when it became a maternity unit for evacuated mothers from the Salvation Army’s Mothers Hospital in the East End of London.
 I researched newspaper articles and archives, interviewed people born there and a surviving midwife, turning my findings into a script for a short play with filmed back projections, called The London Mothers.
 It was produced and filmed in partnership with Derby University at Derby Theatre and directed by myself.
 The film and research findings can be found on the Derwent Valley Mills website.

 I originally studied Fine Art Sculpture (BA Hons Degree) at Manchester and it’s a love of movement, shape and line that often feeds into my approach to design.
-I am a long-term collaborator with Keisha Grant, Artistic Director of Birmingham based, African/Contemporary dance company, Keneish Dance, of which I am an associate as a visual artist/designer.
+I am a long-term collaborator with Keisha Grant, Artistic Director of award-winning Birmingham based, African/Contemporary dance company, Keneish Dance, of which I am an associate as a visual artist/designer.
 Working with Keneish Dance allows me not only to explore current social issues such as drug misuse but offers opportunities to research into African culture and gain insights into different belief systems such as African Sanctus, at Birmingham Symphony Hall performing with CBSO and choir.